Arkuradev/portfolio-2/README.md

 * Improve search and filtering.

 The changes listed here is just what I thought about during these 2 weeks, I am sure if I spent more time on each project I would find more things I would like to improve upon.
-On a real project one thing I would strive for was to recieve user feedback, as that is incredibly valuable in order to create a website/app that checks the boxes for the users.
+On a real project, one thing I would prioritize is gathering user feedback, as it is invaluable for building products that truly meet user needs.

 ## Author